-This course will cover cancer related pathology, treatment side effects, massage contraindications and precautions.
+This course will cover cancer-related pathology, treatment side effects, massage contraindications and precautions.
 The benefits of massage and session adaptations for the patient with cancer are discussed.
-Students will learn to design a massage treatment plan based on the presentation of the patient, whether in active cancer treatment, in the advanced stages or later in survivorship.
-Hands on work to practice low impact techniques in included.
-A 12 hour clinical rotation working with patients in active cancer treatment at a major teaching hospital and or outpatient cancer treatment center will follow.
+Students will learn to design a massage treatment plan based on the presentation of the patient; whether in active cancer treatment, in the advanced stages or years later in survivorship.
+Hands-on work to practice low impact techniques is included.
+Students will have the chance to practice their oncology massage intake and assessment skills by working on a client who has cancer or a history of cancer in a clinic setting followed by a clinical rotation working at a major teaching hospital and/or outpatient treatment center.

 : EXPLORATION OF CAREER ENVIRONMENTS